michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-26-net-sorting-part4.md

 permalink: /blog/net-sorting-part4/
 ---

-### What is a calling convention?
+In this blog post we will answer the question `What is a calling convention?`

+### Calling convention

 A calling convention is like a contract that describes how the functions, on the `assembly` code level, communicate with each other using `cpu` instructions`.

 Contract defines things like: